 You may copy the loads from one BLC into another BLC.
 This can be useful when one load case is similar to another and can be entered quickly by copying a load case and then making changes to the copy with features such as block math.

-Any loads copied into a BLC will be added to any loads that may already be in that BLC.
+Any loads copied into a BLC will be added to any loads that may already exist in that BLC.

 You may automatically clear all the loads in a BLC.
 To do this, open the Basic Load Case spreadsheet and then right click on the load case that you wish to delete and select Clear Basic Load Case from the drop-down list.

 All of the loads in this BLC will be deleted including the description, category information and any self-weight information.

 The basic load cases may be assigned to load categories, such as dead load and live load, which are commonly used in building codes.
 You may do this on the Basic Load Cases spreadsheet.
 These categories may then be combined to define load combinations used in analysis.

 Categories are easy to use and are very helpful.
 They allow you to place your loads into groups that are commonly used in load combinations, while keeping them in separate load cases.
 This is especially helpful in large models where the loads might occupy many different load cases.
 They also allow you to define load combinations that are easily understood because they resemble the combinations as they appear in the building code.

 |RLL||Roof Live Load|